Stavroula F. Tsinorema

-Before coming to Crete, she taught at the University of Ioannina, Greece.
-She has held visiting posts/fellowships at the Universities of Leeds, Pittsburgh (Center for Philosophy of Science, A.K.
-Mellon Foundation Fellowship), Oxford, (St. John’s College), Texas at Austin, USA, University of London (Institute of Philosophy Fellowship 2009).
+Before coming to Crete, she taught at the University of Ioannina, Greece, and University of Exeter, UK.
+She has held visiting posts/fellowships at the Universities of Leeds, Pittsburgh (Center for Philosophy of Science), Oxford (St. John’s College), Texas at Austin, London School of Economics and Political Sciences (Centre for Philosophy of the Natural and Social Sciences), University of London (Institute of Philosophy Fellowship ), Stanford University.

-She is a member of the Editorial Board of the academic journals: International Studies in the Philosophy of Science, and Deucalion: Biannual Journal for Philosophical Research and Critique
+She is a member of the Editorial Board of the academic journals: International Studies in the Philosophy of Science (Routledge), Deucalion: Biannual Journal for Philosophical Research and Critique, and Bioethica.